kayomarz/ml-select/README.md

 ### Webpack - Creating `webpack.config.js`

-After getting a taste of ReasonML, we create a Webpack configuration to load the compiled output JavaScript into an HTML page.
+After getting a taste of ReasonML, we next create a Webpack configuration to load the compiled output JavaScript into an HTML page.

 Note: Being a newbie, I had considered using [this starter app](https://github.com/yawaramin/fullstack-reason) but things worked out fine